awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 Any data stored on instance store volumes is lost when an instance is stopped or terminated\.
 This includes instance store volumes that are attached to an instance that has an EBS volume as the root device\.
 Be sure to save data from your instance store volumes that you might need later before the instance is stopped or terminated\.

 **Actions for Instances Backed by Amazon EBS**
 You can wait for the instance to stop as scheduled\.
 Alternatively, you can stop and start the instance yourself, which migrates it to a new host\.
-For more information about stopping your instance, in addition to information about the changes to your instance configuration when it's stopped, see [Stop and Start Your Instance](Stop_Start.md)\.
+For more information about stopping your instance, in addition to information about the changes to your instance configuration when it's stopped, see [Stop and start your instance](Stop_Start.md)\.

 You can automate an immediate stop and start in response to a scheduled instance stop event\.
 For more information, see [Automating Actions for EC2 Instances](https://docs.aws.amazon.com/health/latest/ug/cloudwatch-events-health.html#automating-instance-actions) in the *AWS Health User Guide*\.